SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 The standing rigging of an SJ23 requires an annual inspection, at the very least.
 Best to do that after haul out.
 Stainless steel basically doesn't corrode when exposed to fresh water but that doesn't mean you can ignore it.
 It just happens at a much slower rate.
 Stainless steel must be exposed to air to retain its protective coating.
 I suspect that most sailors use their rigging till something fails, hopefully very close to land where it can be serviced.

 On salt water stainless steel corrodes faster the further south the boat is.
-The general consensus is that SS rigging must be replaced every 10 years in the southern US and can sometimes be extended to 20 years in the northern US and Canada.
+The general consensus is that SS rigging must be replaced every 10 years in the southern US and can usually be extended to 20 years in the northern US and Canada.
 Talk to knowledgeable people in your marina to get local advice on this.

 For those of you who leave the mast standing year round a thorough inspection involves a climb to the mast head.
 While it is possible to use binoculars to inspect hardware on a motionless mast, this is not a replacement for a thorough close up inspection that usually requires a magnifying glass.
 The advantage of leaving your mast standing is that it is generally protected from physical damage but then it's also prone to neglect.
 For those of you who lower the mast for winter lay up, this is the best time to inspect the rigging.
 There is a risk of damaging the rigging when the mast is lying on the deck but judicious placement of your feet around the wire and turnbuckles can prevent that problem.

-NEW FORESTAY for ROLLER FURLING (2018) - I fabricated a new forestay of 5/32" SS wire with Sta-Lok mechanical terminations and a 5/16" open turnbuckle to install a Schaefer CF500 roller furler.
-See Tech Tip F10 for the details of this installation.
+I fabricated a new forestay of 5/32" SS wire with Sta-Lok mechanical terminals and a 5/16" open turnbuckle for a Schaefer CF500 roller furler on Panache.
 5/32" wire has less stretch and 50% more strength than 1/8" wire.
 The new forestay has performed flawlessly.
+See Tech Tip F10 for the details of this installation, then return here.

-RESEAL the MAST HINGE PLATE (2020) - If the sealant under the hinge plate is a bit dodgy it must be replaced prior to replacing the standing rigging because the height of the plate affects the tension of the shrouds.
+If the sealant under the hinge plate is a bit dodgy it must be replaced prior to replacing the standing rigging because the height of the plate affects the tension of the shrouds.
 Think rig tuning.
 I was able to accomplish this job while Mother Nature cooperated with beautiful Fall weather.
 View this technique in Tech Tip F34 then return here.

-During the summer of 2020 I discovered a broken strand on a lower shroud.
-Given the age of the factory original 1/8" rigging, (43 years) it was prudent to replace all the shrouds.
+During the summer of 2020 I discovered a broken strand on one of Panache's lower shrouds.
+Given the fact that the factory original 1/8" rigging was 45 years old, it was prudent to replace all the shrouds.
 To be consistent with the forestay I chose 5/32" wire.
-The extra bit of weight for the larger 5/32" wire is insignificant as the four 1/8" factory shrouds weigh 3.4 pounds and the 5/32" shrouds weigh ~4.5 pounds, (less turnbuckles).
-Wow that's a mere 1.1 lbs more.
-For reference, the 100' of 5/32" wire I bought weighs 5.7 pounds.
-The 5/32" wire is quite a bit stiffer than the 1/8" wire.
-Since the thread of the factory original 1/4" turnbuckles was too sloppy for my liking, I installed 5/16" open body turnbuckles equipped with the stronger drop forged T-bolts.
-Then I used Velcro lock pins to prevent movement in each turnbuckle.
-It is cheaper and easier to replace all four shrouds at once than to do the job piece meal over several years.
-Its also smarter to replace the standing rigging now than to wait till the mast drops!
+The extra bit of weight for the larger 5/32" wire is insignificant as the 1/8" factory shrouds weigh 3.4 pounds and the 5/32" shrouds weigh ~4.5 pounds, (less turnbuckles).
+Wow that's a mere 1.1 lbs more!
+For reference, the 100' of 5/32" wire I bought weighs 5.7 pounds and is quite a bit stronger and stiffer than the 1/8" wire.

-In future I may lighten the running rigging with Dyneema halyards but that is for another Tech Tip.
-I seriously considered Dyneema standing rigging but rejected the frapping knot as being too slow and labour intensive on the launching ramp, especially during my cold October haul outs.
-Replacing the knot with a SS turnbuckle was not recommended despite the fact that some people have installed them.
+- I seriously considered Dyneema standing rigging but rejected tying the frapping knot on the launching ramp as being too slow and labour intensive, especially during my cold October haul outs when knots could be frozen.
+I still can't understand why replacing the knot with a SS turnbuckle was not recommended at the time, despite the fact that some people did so.
 I'm glad that somebody did this conversion on an SJ23 though.
 See Greg's installation in Tech Tip F34b.

 Here are a few pointers to note: